 Drizzling with soy sauce and charring under a broiler make these red onions a colourful and flavour-packed addition.
 They were really well suited to this dish, as while bringing some needed crunch and colour, they added some additional sweetness.

-This gnocchi with miso peas is one of a number of gnocchi recipes on delectabilia.
-In addition, there are instructions on how to make your own gnocchi.
-It takes a bit longer, but it is really satisfying to make your own gnocchi.
+This gnocchi with miso peas is one of many gnocchi recipes on delectabilia.
+Also, there are instructions on how to make your own gnocchi.
+It takes a bit longer, but it is really satisfying to make it yourself.

 Seared gnocchi with miso peas and charred red onion